MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

     Because the utterance, `hi`, is part of the dispatch LUIS app's **q_sample-qna** intent, and is selected as the `topScoringIntent`, the bot will make a second request, this time to the QnA Maker app, with the same utterance.

-1. Select the `QnAMaker Trace` line in the bot Emulator log.
+1. Select the `QnAMaker Trace` line in the Emulator log.
 The QnA Maker result displays in the Inspector.

 ```json
 {